sosnierz/movies_database/README.md

-In this project you can create your own lists with films, wchich would like to watch or you have already watched.
+In this project you can create your own lists with films, which you would like to watch or have already watched.
-You can find there information about each movie:
+There you can find information about each movie:
 - title
-- shorts description
+- short description
 - year of production
 - ranking

 ## Motivation
 I really wanted to create something using JavaScript library - React.
-It is currently the most commonly used front-end development technology in the world, that's why I had decided use it in my project.
-Additionally I made it using free online database.
+It is currently the most commonly used front-end development technology in the world, that's why I had decided to use it in my project.
+Additionally I used free online database.

 ## Tech

-In this project I used to:
+In this project I used:

 - [SASS](https://sass-lang.com/documentation)
 - [React.js](https://reactjs.org/)